 - L-shaped floorplan

 - Red linoleum floor with contrasting green tile on backsplash

 09 of 09

-Another aspect of 1950s-style kitchen is the maximizing of space with clever solutions: lazy Susans, roll-out garbage cans, and here, the breakfast nook.
-This example is quite small, but it was the 1950s in which kitchens began to feature built-in dining booths and breakfast nooks--features not at all uncommon in today's modern kitchens.
+Another aspect of a 1950s-style kitchen is the maximizing of space with clever solutions: lazy Susans, roll-out garbage cans, and here, the breakfast nook.
+This example is quite small, but it was the 1950s during which kitchens began to feature built-in dining booths and breakfast nooks—features not at all uncommon in today's modern kitchens.